 - Choose the NGO name.
-When choosing a name, make sure the name has connection/matches with the goals and objects of the organization.
-Three names or more are needed should in case the first one is rejected.
+When choosing a name, make sure the name has a connection/matches with the goals and objects of the organization.
+Three names or more are needed in case the first one is rejected.

 - Appointment of trustees.
 The trustees to be appointed must not be persons disqualified for any reason under the law.

 - Seek Professional help.
 To avoid meeting problems you may not be able to handle in the course of cataloguing, it is important you engage the services of a professional lawyer who would assist with the registration processes.
-The solicitor will carry out the pre and post registration activities.
+The solicitor will carry out the pre and post-registration activities.

 A professional will to a large extent assist with every other aspect that comes with the process such as; applying for consent to register an NGO with the available names, preparation of the constitution a minutes of the meeting, etc